handsontable/handsontable/docs/next/guides/columns/column-summary.md

 ### Forcing numeric values

-If your table doesn't contain only numeric data, you can try to force the values to be numeric in the calculations.
+If your table contains more data types than just numeric data, you can try to force non-numeric values to be treated as numeric values in the `columnSummary` calculations.

+Enabling this option can prove useful, as text-based Handsontable cells store their contents as strings.

+To enable this feature, set the `forceNumeric` property to `true` (by default, `forceNumeric` is set to `false`).

 :::tip
 The `forceNumeric` option uses JavaScript's [parseFloat()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseFloat) function.

-For example, `3c` is treated as `3`, but `c3` is still treated as `c3`.
+This means that e.g. `3c` is treated as `3`, but `c3` is still treated as `c3`.
 :::

-Enabling this option can prove useful, as text-based Handsontable cells store their contents as strings.

-By default this option is **disabled**.
-To enable this feature, you will need to set the `forceNumeric` property to `true`.

 ::: example #example10
 ```js